-- Successfully consider and manage stakeholder and community expectations as integral to the successful delivery of the project. - Outline interfaces with other disciplines, including safety, construction, design and environment, to ensure all activities are co-ordinated and drive best practice project outcomes. - Inform affected stakeholders, such as the local community or road users about construction activities. - Provide a delivery strategy which enables the open and proactive management of issues and communications. - Highlight supporting procedures and tools to enable the team to deliver this plan effectively. - Provide support for the broader communications objectives of School Infrastructure NSW (SINSW), including the promotion of the project and its benefits.
+- Consider and manage stakeholder and community expectations as integral to the successful delivery of the project. - Inform affected stakeholders, such as the local community or road users about construction activities. - Enable the open and proactive management of issues and communications.

-This Community Consultation Strategy (CCS) will be implemented through the design and construction phase of the project, and for 12 months following construction completion.
+This CCS will be implemented through the construction phase of the project, and for 12 months following construction completion.